How to Make A Website ADA Compliant? A Free Checklist

 First, different users have different special needs that a website must accommodate.

-Secondly, much of the compliance issues are behind-the-scenes and go undetected until someone encounters obstructions.
+Secondly, much of the compliance issues are behind the scenes and go undetected until someone encounters obstructions.

 Thirdly, the lion’s share of ADA compliance rests on the designer’s or web tech’s shoulders, so they are unclear to website owners who lack specialized training.

-The following simplified checklist for how to make a website ADA compliant may help:
+The following simplified checklist for how to make a website ADA-compliant may help:

 1. Use the right contrast ratio so that sight-impaired individuals can view your content more easily.